cds-snc/covid-alert-portal/README.md

 - `DJANGO_ALLOWED_HOSTS`: A list of strings representing the host/domain names that this Django site can serve.
 Only needs to be set in prod.
 [Read the docs here](https://docs.djangoproject.com/en/3.0/ref/settings/#allowed-hosts).

-- `CREATE_DEFAULT_SU`: Whether to create a default superuser (`admin@cds-snc.ca`) the first time the app is provisioned.
-If we aren't able to directly access the machine where the app is running, this can be enabled for first-time setup.
+- `SU_DEFAULT_PASSWORD`: Setting to trigger the creation of a default superuser the first time the app is provisioned.
+If this variable exists, a default superuser will be created at `admin@cds-snc.ca` with this password.

-- `SU_DEFAULT_PASSWORD`: The password to use for our default admin account.

 ##### database configuration